koitu/oss-taapp/Discord.md

 ## Overview

-This document describes the complete implementation of a Discord chat service following service-oriented architecture patterns.
-The implementation demonstrates how to build a scalable, maintainable chat client system with OAuth2 authentication, database-backed credential storage, and both local and remote access patterns.
+This document describes the Discord chat service implementation in this repository.
+It documents the architecture and usage for the current codebase, which uses session-based credential handling (no per-user database) and a service adapter + generated client to offer both local and remote access patterns.

 ## Architecture